-AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by federal government, but it’s still sketchy.
+AnnualCreditReport.com is the only website for free credit reports that is mandated and authorized by federal government, but it’s not without problems.

 This act gave birth to the AnnualCreditReport.com website, which contrary to popular belief, is not a government-run site.
 Rather, it is operated by Central Source LLC, which is a joint venture created by the three credit reporting agencies – Experian, Equifax and TransUnion.

-Be forwarned: their website does NOT provide free credit scores!
-If you try and get your score through it, you may have to enroll in a dubious “free” trial that’s extremely hard to cancel during the 7 day grace period.
+Be warned: their website does NOT provide free credit scores!
+If you try to get your scores through it, you may have to enroll in a dubious “free” trial with the credit bureaus that’s extremely hard to cancel during the 7-day grace period.
 After that you will be charged.

-There are only four ways for consumers to get their real FICO score.
-The vast majority of website, including the offers through AnnualCreditReport.com, use imitation scoring models that are not FICOs.
-What they offer you is NOT used by lenders or creditors, it’s merely a score for “educational purposes” that is practically useless.
+There are only four ways for consumers to get their real FICO scores.
+The vast majority of website, including the offers from the bureaus through AnnualCreditReport.com, use imitation scoring models that are not FICOs.
+What they offer you is NOT used by lenders or creditors; it’s merely a score for “educational purposes.”

-If you want to get your real FICO, there are only 4 sources licensed to provide it directly to consumers as of February 2014:
+If you want to get your real FICO, there are only four sources licensed to provide it directly to consumers as of February 2014:

-- (PAID) Pay $23.95 to Equifax every single time you want to check it.
+- (PAID) Pay $19.95 to Equifax every single time you want to check your Equifax FICO.

-- (FREE) With this card from Discover, you get it for free every month on your statement:
+- (FREE) With a Discover card, you get your TransUnion FICO for free every month on your statement:

-- (FREE) Similar to Discover, this card from Barclays provides you with your true FICO score every month for free:
+- (FREE) Similar to Discover, this card from Barclays provides you with your TransUnion FICO score every month for free:

-We all remember that imposter website, FreeCreditReport.com, which took a lot of criticism for its similar sounding name (sidenote: they now focus on their other site, FreeCreditScore.com instead).
+The similarly titled FreeCreditReport.com took a lot of criticism for its similar sounding name (side note: they now focus on their other site, FreeCreditScore.com instead).
 But in all fairness, it’s not like AnnualCreditReport.com has the best name either.

 Unfortunately, that’s not how it actually works.
 Rather than going by calendar year, it goes by every 12 months.

-When the end of the calendar year rolls around – like the fourth quarter – I regularly hear from consumers who rush to check all three credit reports, thinking the clock will reset on January 1st.
+When the end of the calendar year rolls around – like the fourth quarter – I regularly hear from consumers who rush to check all three credit reports, thinking the clock will reset on January 1.
 It’s not until the following year when they discover they will have to wait twelve full months after checking before they can do it again.
-If they would have known that, they wouldn’t have checked all 3 at the same time.

 Self disclosure time: At one point I even believed this was how it worked and made that same mistake.

-The TransUnion report is the one I hear the most complaints about, the one that most people allege feels like a scam.
+The TransUnion report is the one I hear the most complaints about.
 Here’s why…

 The “I want my free credit score” is an advertisement and so is the Score tab which is next to the Report tab at the top.